Jerry Seinfeld (character): Family

 Jerry's parents are Morty and Helen Seinfeld, a retired Jewish couple living in Florida.
 Unlike George, who usually cannot stand his parents, Jerry gets along reasonably well with his parents, but he still prefers they live in Florida rather than New York, so that they do not interfere with his private life (a situation he calls a "buffer zone").
-Although born and raised Jewish and he considers himself a Jew, Jerry apparently does not practice and generally does not observe many traditions.
+Although he was born and raised Jewish and in his adulthood still considers himself a Jew, Jerry apparently does not practice and generally does not observe many traditions.
 In "The Bris", he implies he is circumcised, repeatedly asking people if they have "ever seen one" in reference to an uncircumcised penis.
 He also mentions having a sister in the episode "The Chinese Restaurant", though she is never named, never appears on screen, and is never mentioned again after this episode.
 In order to avoid his old friend Joel in "Male Unbonding", Jerry pretends to have promised to tutor his nephew.
 It is unclear whether the nephew really exists or is simply fabricated as part of the excuse.
+Jerry's parents are the only two recurring characters who have appeared alongside Jerry, Elaine, George and Kramer in all nine seasons.

 Jerry has an eccentric uncle, Leo, who appears in 15 episodes.
-Uncle Leo has a son, Cousin Jeffrey, who works for the parks department, about whom he constantly talks, but who never appears.
+Uncle Leo has a son, Jeffrey, who works for the Parks Department, about whom he constantly talks, but who never appears onscreen.
 In "The Stake Out", Jerry speaks of an uncle named Mac, as well as a cousin named Artie Levine.
 In "The Truth", Jerry mentions a cousin named Douglas who has an addiction to Pepsi.
 In "The Pony Remark", Helen, Morty, Jerry, Elaine and Leo attend a 50th-anniversary party for Manya and Isaac, an elderly couple whose relationship to Jerry is never explicitly defined.
 Manya is described as a Polish immigrant.
 In the same episode, Jerry references having an Aunt Rose, and Helen mentions a family member named Claire who is getting married.
 In "The Soup" episode, Jerry mentions an Aunt Silvia, whom he compares to Elaine in terms of conversation.

 Jerry's maternal grandmother, Nana, is an elderly woman with memory problems, occasionally unable to tell the past from the present, living alone in the city.
 Nana makes appearances in "The Pledge Drive", "The Kiss Hello" and "The Doodle".

 Reception

 In 2007, Entertainment Weekly placed the Jerry Seinfeld character eighth on their list of the "50 Greatest TV icons".
-For his portrayal, Jerry Seinfeld was nominated four times for the Golden Globe Award for Best Actor in a Television Series – Musical or Comedy, out of which he won one, along with being nominated five times for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series, which he never won.
+For his portrayal, Jerry Seinfeld was nominated four times for the Golden Globe Award for Best Actor – Television Series Musical or Comedy, out of which he won one, along with being nominated five times for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series, which he never won.